enatsek/x386.org/networkdebian.md

 ping 192.168.1.197
 ```

-For a host to connect to another host on the other network, routing must be defined on the both hosts.
+For a host to connect to another host on the other network, routing must be defined on both hosts.

 <br>
 </details>